vinifraga/desafio-final-gostack8/mobile/README.md

 # Desafio 10.
-Mobile do Meetapp
+Mobile do Meetapp (Android)

 Código desenvolvido a partir do desafio 10 do conteúdo de React Native do GoStack 8 da Rocketseat.
+Apenas para plataforma Android

 ## Resumo